wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 # Making RFC8806 behavior be a Best Current Practice

+Note: DNSOP needs to discuss whether to publish this as a BCP or as a bis-document and making LocalRoot a proposed standard (RFC8806 is informational)

 {{RFC8806}} is an Informational document that describes a mechanism that resolver operators can use to improve the performance, reliability, and privacy of their resolvers.
 This document concludes the experiment